Man with knife injures 17 people on Tokyo train, starts fire

 NHK said the suspect, after stabbing passengers, poured a liquid resembling oil and set fire, which partially burned seats.

-Shunsuke Kimura, who filmed the video, told NHK that he saw passengers desperately running, and while he was trying to figure out what happened, he heard an explosive noise and saw smoke wafting.
+Shunsuke Kimura, who filmed the video, told NHK that he saw passengers desperately running and while he was trying to figure out what happened, he heard an explosive noise and saw smoke wafting.
+He also jumped from a window but fell on the platform and hurt his shoulder.

 “Train doors were closed and we had no idea what was happening, and we jumped from the windows,” Kimura said.
 “It was horrifying.”